Black hole mergers beyond general relativity: a self-force approach

 At geodesic order, the orbital frequency follows a familiar pattern~\cite{Damour:2007xr}, climbing from $m_1\Omega_{(0)}=1/(6\sqrt{6})$ at the ISCO to a peak value $1/(3\sqrt{6})$ at the light ring ($r_p=3m_1$) before falling to zero.
 From our data for $\Omega_{(1,2)}$, we find that the 1PG peak orbital frequency is shifted to $m_1\Omega_{\rm peak} \approx 1/(3\sqrt{6})+0.0029(8)\e\lam^2$.

 Given the corrections to the particle's mass and trajectory, we can compute their contributions to the waveform amplitudes $H^{(2,2)}_{lm}$ using the same method as for $H^{(1)}_{lm}$~\cite{Kuchler:2024esj}.
-The precomputed data for $\Omega_{(1,2)}$, $F_{(1,2)}$, and $H^{(2,2)}_{lm}$ then allow us to immediately generate waveforms, for any values of $\varepsilon$ and $\lambda$, by solving Eqs.~\eqref{eq:orbital ODEs} and evaluating Eq.~\eqref{eq:mode amplitudes gravity} (neglecting the unknown 1PG GR terms $\Omega_{(1,0)}$, $F_{(1,0)}$, and $H^{(2,0)}_{lm}$).
+The precomputed data for $\Omega_{(1,2)}$, $F_{(1,2)}$, and $H^{(2,2)}_{lm}$ then allow us to immediately generate waveforms for any values of $\varepsilon$ and $\lambda$ by solving Eqs.~\eqref{eq:orbital ODEs} and evaluating Eq.~\eqref{eq:mode amplitudes gravity} (neglecting the unknown 1PG GR terms $\Omega_{(1,0)}$, $F_{(1,0)}$, and $H^{(2,0)}_{lm}$).
 We display an example in Fig.~\ref{fig:waveform}.
+Our complete set of offline calculations required roughly 40~CPU~hours, after which we can generate a waveform for any $\varepsilon$ and $\lambda$ in roughly 1s in Mathematica on a laptop; we expect this to be reduced to tens of milliseconds in a GPU implementation in the \texttt{FastEMRIWaveforms} package~\cite{Katz:2021yft,Chapman-Bird:2025xtd,FEW}, based on the timing of complete inspiral-merger-ringdown waveforms (built from Refs.~\cite{Wardell:2021fyy,Kuchler:2024esj,Kuchler:2025hwx}) that have been implemented in that package~\cite{Chapman-Bird:private}.

 The corrections to the orbital evolution and particle mass also lead to corrections to the waveform's peak amplitude as well as to the amplitudes of the quasinormal modes (QNMs) in the ringdown.
 By generating waveforms for a sequence of $\lambda$ values, measuring the peak amplitude for each, and fitting the result to an even polynomial in $\lambda$, we find the peak of the (2,2) mode is $|h_{22}|_{\rm max} \approx \varepsilon[1.45 + 5.0(8)\times 10^{-3}\varepsilon\lambda^2]$.
 We extract the correction to the amplitude of the fundamental QNM in the same way, after fitting the ringdown of each waveform with the form $h_{lm}=\sum_{n}A_{lmn}e^{-i \omega_{lmn}(u-u_{\rm peak})}$ (with complex $\omega_{lmn}$).
 We find the amplitude of the fundamental mode is corrected to $A_{220}\approx\varepsilon\{2.36+3.65i + [0.33(0)-0.80(7)i]\varepsilon\lambda^2\}$; the leading, GR term is in agreement with the first-principles (not fitted) value from Ref.~\cite{Kuchler:2025hwx}.
 Corrections to the QNM frequencies themselves, which would be most relevant to the BH spectroscopy program~\cite{Berti:2025hly}, would arise from the quadratic scalar source in Eq.~\eqref{eq:EFE}, which we have not computed.
 However, corrections to the amplitudes could be relevant to inspiral-merger-ringdown consistency tests of GR~\cite{Ghosh:2017gfp, Carson:2019kkh}.